Curtains or blinds? How to decide

 The use of curtains in moist spaces can enhance the risk of mould build up, especially if you experience regular condensation during the colder months.

-There are pros and cons with each window covering option, and many homeowners will find that a combination of both blinds and curtains provides the required functionality and aesthetic for their home.
-If you would like more help deciding whether curtains or blinds would work best for your home, then download our free guide to choosing curtains or free guide to choosing blinds.
-Alternatively, get in touch with us for a free in-home consultation.
+There are pros and cons with each window furnishing option, and many homeowners will find that a combination of both blinds and curtains provides the required functionality and aesthetic for their home.
+If you would like more help deciding whether curtains or blinds would work best for your home, book a free in-home consultation and we can talk you through your options.